chinamike65/hugo-tuolesi/content/book5/book5en.md

 In fact, after carefully thinking about the pain of life, you will understand that there is really no reason to live, the only reason is to be liberated and become a Buddha.

-Third, the way
+3. The Path

 The Dao is the method of liberation, the Dao method.

-The way of sustenance, the way of addition, the way of seeing, and the way of cultivation are all mentioned above.
+The path of Accumulation, the path of Joining, the path of Seeing, and the path of Meditation are all mentioned above.

 119

-It is the method of liberation, and the thirty-seven Taoist articles are the Taoist method.
+It is the method of liberation, and the Thirty-seven factors of enlightenment are the Taoist method.

 The main path of Shravaka's liberation is the Four Noble Truths.

-When sravakas practice the Four Noble Truths, they first think about the truth of suffering, find the source of suffering, then think about how to get rid of them, and then practice the sravakaya path, the sravaka practice path, the sravakas seeing path, the sravaka practice path, and finally the sravakah practice.
+When Shravaka practice the Four Noble Truths, they first think about the truth of suffering, find the causes of suffering, then think about how to get rid of them, and then practice the sravakaya path, the Shravaka seeing path, the sravaka practice path, and finally the sravakah practice.
 Arhatship is attained without cultivation.

-4. Extinction
+4. Cessation

 Cessation is liberation, nirvana, and non-cultivation.

 In the sixth section, the Shravakas and Arhats, who fully capture the Buddha's language, mainly practice the Four Noble Truths.

-If you hear the Mahayana teachings preached by the Buddha, and you don't practice it after hearing it, but pass it on to others as it is, you are called a voice-hearer Arhat.
+If you hear the Mahayana teachings preached by the Buddha, and you don't practice it after hearing it, but pass it on to others as it is, you are called a Voice-Hearer Arhat.

 For example, Venerable Ananda listened to the Great Prajna Sutra and other Mahayana schools in front of Buddha Shakyamuni, and then passed it on to others.
 He did not cultivate himself, but only cultivated the Four Noble Truths.
 This is called Shravaka.

-Among the disciples of Buddha Shakyamuni, most of them are sravakas, such as Shariputra, Muggallana, Venerable Ananda, Venerable Kasyapa are all sravakas.
+Among the disciples of Buddha Shakyamuni, most of them were Sravakas, such as Shariputra, Maudgalyayana, Venerable Ananda, Venerable Kasyapa are all Sravakas.

 Therefore, at the beginning of the Mahayana classics taught by the Buddha, there is a sentence like "Thus have I heard ...".
-In all versions of the Heart Sutra, except for the translations of Master Xuanzang and Master Kumarajiva, other versions have this sentence in front of them. talk.
+In all versions of the Heart Sutra, except for the translations of Master Xuanzang and Master Kumarajiva, other versions have this sentence in front of them.

 When Buddha Shakyamuni taught the "Heart Sutra", numerous Bodhisattvas and Arhats' relatives memorized it without missing a sentence with their extraordinary wisdom.

 Before and after the Buddha passed away, many arhats also passed away with the Buddha.
-Before the Buddha passed away, the relics and the 80,000 arhats passed away first; after the Buddha passed away, Mugalian and the 70,000 arhats also passed away.
+Before the Buddha passed away, the relics and the 80,000 arhats passed away first; after the Buddha passed away, Maudgalyayana and the 70,000 arhats also passed away.

 Seeing that the Buddha passed away, these arhats did not want to stay in this world any longer, and they all passed away one after another.